 Skills That Make Mothers Great Business Leaders

-Tying career and motherhood together is one of the most challenging yet rewarding and creative pursuits one can follow.
+Combining career and motherhood is one of the most challenging yet rewarding and creative pursuits.
 Kids are a 24/7 job from which you rarely get a night off.
 Starting and running a business may only be a 9 to 5 proposition, but put it all together, and it can take up all of your time and attention—it’s an exhausting combination!

 When you think about it, there’s a lot of crossover between the two.
 You can multitask back and forth and watch as both areas of your life thrive.
 Why?
 Motherhood brings with it a wealth of transferable skills.
 When you’re willing to open a business, these skills will bring success your way.
 Even if you don’t have the technical know-how initially, you will soon add the necessary skills from workshops and on-the-job work.
 Now, all you need is a bit of confidence to get everything going!